Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Model and learning algorithm

 The displacement $(dx, dy)$ is used in the deformable convolutional networks \cite{dai2017deformable}.
-The computation of coordinates displacement $(dx,dy)$ is known as the optical flow estimation \cite{horn1981determining,brox2004high,sun2014quantitative,dosovitskiy2015flownet,ilg2017flownet,ranjan2017optical}.
+The computation of coordinates displacement $(dx,dy)$ is known as the optical flow estimation \cite{sun2014quantitative,ilg2017flownet}.
 Our work is concerned with modeling and generating the optical flow, in addition to estimating the optical flow.

-The displacement $(dx, dy)$ can be caused by the motion of the objects in the scene.
-It can also be caused by the change of viewpoint relative to 3D objects in the scene.
-Therefore, it is natural to incorporate motion and 3D models into the geometric generator where the change or variation of $Z^g$ depends on the motion and 3D information.
+Notice that the displacement $(dx, dy)$ may also indicates the motion of the objects in the scene, or the change of viewpoint relative to 3D objects in the scene.
+It is natural to incorporate motion and 3D models into the geometric generator where the change or variation of $Z^g$ depends on the motion and 3D information.